-Psychotherapy is often used for longstanding personal issues, drawing insight into deeper emotional difficulties and looks at the foundation of the problem- a minimum of 20 sessions.
+Psychotherapy is often used for longstanding personal issues, drawing insight into deeper emotional difficulties and looks at the root of the problem- a minimum of 20 sessions.
 I teach skills to help you manage difficult emotions more effectively and help with psychological problems that have built up over the course of a long period of time.

 I offer somatic experiencing techniques that calm the nervous system down which reduce symptoms of stress and anxiety.

 I use with clients a variety of theories and modalities to strengthen their aspects/ parts of the self in order to improve their self-esteem, their self- worth and value, and relationships with others.